 The future looks bright for electromobility.
 Although the speed of adoption will vary between the different industries, we believe that electric power will be a standard solution offered by all engine and powertrain manufacturers within the next few years.
 At Volvo Penta, we have already come a long way in the development of our electromobility, connectivity and automation solutions.

 What are your thoughts on electromobility in the industrial and marine sectors?
 Why not share your thoughts with us in the comment field below.
 Feel free to get in touch if you have any questions, or visit our website for more information.
-Also, do not forget to check out some of the other articles here on our Professional Power blog.
+Also, do not forget to check out some of the other articles here on our Volvo Penta Professional Power Blog.